cu-devclub/patipada-search/README.md

 This project is a part of the Waris Lakthong senior project, focusing on developing a hybrid search system for Dhammanva question-answer videos.
 The system is designed using a microservices architecture, with each backend service adhering to clean architecture principles.

+## !!
+Important Note
+To deploy / develop each service or each database please check README.md for each one.
+This README.md provided only overall of the project.

 ## Services Overview

 1. [Frontend Service](./frontend/)